 Is Drug Possession a Misdemeanor or Felony in Denver?

-Drug possession penalties often hinge on the specific controlled substance present.
-Misdemeanor charges apply to possession of Schedule V, IV, and III controlled substances such as:
+Drug possession penalties often hinge on the specific controlled substance present, as well as the amount.
+Misdemeanor charges apply to possession of up to 4 grams of Schedule I or II drugs or possession of Schedule III, IV, and V controlled substances such as:

 - medications with small portions of codeine, opium, or morphine,